COUNSELING AND PSYCHOTHERAPY | NEW JERSEY

 10. A Safe Space - I saved this one for last, and I view it as the most important one.
 True intimacy can only be achieved when we know that we are safe.
 It is physically impossible for our brain to truly enjoy intimacy and sensuality when we are in a fight or flight mode.
 As a result, we need to create an environment in our relationship that fosters calm and safety.

 I hope you find all of this helpful.
-If you have any questions,
+If you have any questions, get in touch.

 Chris Warren-Dickins LLB MA LPC